Danyon Hume: Career

 In 2017, he sustained a major arm injury at Poole which sidelined him for the remainder of that season.
 In 2019 as the club captain, he helped Leicester Lion Cubs win the division 3 league and cup double during the 2019 National Development League speedway season.
 In 2021, he rode for the Sheffield Tigers in the SGB Premiership, in addition to riding for the Poole Pirates in the SGB Championship.

 In 2022, he rode for the Ipswich Witches in the SGB Premiership as the number 8 rider and joined Glasgow Tigers in the SGB Championship.

-In 2023, he retained his place at the Ipswich Witches, while signing for Redcar Bears in the SGB Championship.
+In 2023, he retained his place at the Ipswich Witches, where he helped the club win the Knockout Cup.
+He also signed for Redcar Bears in the SGB Championship.

+Hume signed for Berwick Bandits for the 2024 and 2025 seasons.
+In 2025 he returned to Sheffield Tigers for the SGB Premiership 2025 but switched to Birmingham for the second time during the early part of the 2025 Premiership season.